awaisrauf/ee512/_pages/project.md

 ## 1. Project Proposal
 ___
-The first main deliverable for the final project is the project proposal to be turned in class on May 20.
+The first main deliverable for the final project is the project proposal to be turned in class on April 23.
 Each group must submit a single
 proposal that contains the following information.

 ### Project summary